NaluKit/nalu/etc/wiki/12 Error Handling.md

 * **getRoute:** will return the route
 * **get(String key):** will return the value for a defined key

-In case of a Nalu error the store does not contain additional informations.
+In case of a Nalu error the store does not contain additional information.

 ## Handling Nalu Error event
 To handle a Nalu error event there are two ways to go: